 REVLIMID REMS® Program: See Boxed WARNINGS: Prescribers and pharmacies must be certified with the REVLIMID REMS® program by enrolling and complying with the REMS requirements; pharmacies must only dispense to patients who are authorized to receive REVLIMID.
 Patients must sign a Patient-Physician Agreement Form and comply with REMS requirements; female patients of reproductive potential who are not pregnant must comply with the pregnancy testing and contraception requirements and males must comply with contraception requirements.

 Hematologic Toxicity: REVLIMID can cause significant neutropenia and thrombocytopenia.
 Monitor patients with neutropenia for signs of infection.
 Advise patients to observe for bleeding or bruising, especially with use of concomitant medications that may increase risk of bleeding.
 Patients may require a dose interruption and/or dose reduction.
-MM: Monitor complete blood counts in patients taking REVLIMID + dexamethasone or REVLIMID as maintenance therapy, every 7 days for the first 2 cycles, on days 1 and 15 of cycle 3, and every 28 days thereafter.
+MCL: Monitor complete blood counts in patients taking REVLIMID for MCL, weekly for the first cycle (28 days), every 2 weeks during cycles 2-4, and then monthly thereafter.